-4.1 CLIMATE
+4.1 Climate

-This section will describe the rainfall patterns (including magnitude and seasonal variability of rainfall), air temperatures, humidity, wind (direction and speed) and any other special factors (eg. temperature inversions) that may affect air quality within the environs of the Project.
+This section will describe the rainfall patterns (including magnitude and seasonal variability of rainfall), air temperatures, humidity, wind (direction and speed) and any other special factors (e.g. temperature inversions) that may affect air quality within the environs of the Project.
 Extremes of climate (droughts, floods, cyclones, etc) will also be discussed with particular reference to water management at the Project site.
 The vulnerability of the area to natural or induced hazards, such as floods and bushfires, will also be addressed.
 The relative frequency and magnitude of these events will be considered together with the risk they pose to management of the project.

 The potential impacts due to climatic factors will be addressed in the relevant sections of the EIS.
 The impacts of rainfall on soil erosion will be addressed.
 The impacts of storm events on the capacity of waste containment systems (e.g. site bunding/stormwater management and tailings dams) will be addressed with regard to contamination of waterways and with regard to the design of the waste containment systems.
-The impacts of winds, rain, humidity and temperature inversions on air quality will be addressed in Section 4.4.
+The impacts of winds, rain, humidity and temperature inversions on air quality, and the potential for dust generation from spoil as a result of low humidity and prevailing winds, will be addressed in Section 4.4.

-4.2 LAND
+4.2 Land